European Art

 Friendship with Sam van Deventer

 In 1906, Kröller-Müller’s daughter and her classmates set up the hockey club ODIS together.
-Sam van Deventer was also a member of the team.
-After graduation, Anton Kröller invited Sam to work at Müller & Co.
-Consequently, Sam wrote to Anton but as Anton was absent, Helene sent an answer about the opportunities at the company.
-Sam got the job and a lifelong friendship began.
+Sam van Deventer was a member of the team.
+After graduation, Anton Kröller invited Van Deventer to work at Müller & Co.
+Consequently, Van Deventer wrote to Anton, but as he was absent, Helene replied about the company’s opportunities.
+Van Deventer got the job, and a lifelong friendship began.

 Sam van Deventer Director of Rijksmuseum Kroller-Muller